HugCls/HugCls/README.md

-2025-08-05: "Great thoughts speak only to the thoughtful mind, but great actions speak to all mankind." - Theodore Roosevelt
+2025-08-06: "The secret of life is to fall seven times and to get up eight times." - Paulo Coelho